AAChartModel/AAChartKit/README.md

                  ])
 ;
 ```
-4. Draw the chart(This method is called only for the first time after you create an AAChartView instance object)
+4. Draw the chart (this method is called only for the first time after you create an AAChartView instance object)
 ```objective-c
 //The chart view object calls the instance object of AAChartModel and draws the final graphic [_aaChartView aa_drawChartWithChartModel:aaChartModel];
 ```

-5. Only refresh the chart data(This method is recommended to be called for updating the series data dynamically)
+5. Only refresh the chart data (this method is recommended to be called for updating the series data dynamically)
 ```objective-c
 //Refresh the chart dynamically only when the series attribute of the AAChartModel object is updated [_aaChartView aa_onlyRefreshTheChartDataWithChartModelSeries:aaChartModelSeriesArray];
 ```

-6. Refresh the chart(Subsequent refresh options are recommended to call this method after the first drawing of graphics is completed)
+6. Refresh the chart (subsequent refresh options are recommended to call this method after the first drawing of graphics has completed)
 ```objective-c
 //Refresh the chart after the AAChartModel content is updated [_aaChartView aa_refreshChartWithChartModel:aaChartModel];